Molten-Salt/Brian-s-Bluestamp-Engineering-Portfolio/index.md

 By extruding and lofting 2D sketches, I created a hollowed-out frustum to serve as the base, a cylinder with two rectangular beams to be rotated by a servo motor, and a U shape.
 On top of the base is a hole for the servo motor to snap on.
 The horn of the Servo is attached to the cylindric base via 2 miniature bolts.
-A hole is also placed on a recentgular beam, where a servo motor snaps on.
+A hole is also placed on the rectangular beam, where a servo motor snaps on.
 The motor tilts the U shape, and therefore, the solar panel up and down.
+The other beam provides structural support via a bolt and nut.